denisecase/ccsc-service-vp/README.md

 ## Upcoming Meetings

+Fall Board Meeting
 - Thursday November 10, 2022 at Asheville, NC (SE)
+- The Board will have dinner ~5:00 or 5:30-7 p.m.
+- Followed by meeting ~ 7 - 11 p.m.
+- Location: TBD by CCSC President
+- Board members should stay at Comfort Suites or Holiday Inn: http://ccscse.org/lodging.php?year=36th
+- These two hotels are a couple blocks apart in the same neighborhood.
+- They are located about 7 miles from the airport and 9 miles from the university.
+- CCSC will pay your travel, so would love to see all of you in person if at all possible.
+- Please make every effort to attend in person.
+- Let me know if this is not feasible for you.

+Spring Board Meeting
 - March 2023 at SIGCSE Toronto, ONT, Canada (Board + Business)

 ---